baharbiazar/HIV_Forecast/README.md

 ## Forecasting-HIV-Infections Case Study
 ## Goal

-* Figure out what are some most significant drivers of HIV infection in the US counties
+* Detecting the most significant drivers of HIV infection in the US counties

 ## Dataset
 We used the merged dataset to explore the data: it has 3140 rows x 39 columns.
 Year of 2015.